kem406/hbot/index.md

 If both motors are turning clockwise, this causes tension on the left side of the end effector to increase, while the tension on the right side relaxes.
 This causes a net effect of the end effector moving to the left.

-A more rigorous mathematical model of the H-Bot's movement can be found [here](https://www.icvr.ethz.ch/ConfiguratorJM/publications/MODELING_A_132687166151936/3314_mod.pdf).
+A more rigorous mathematical model of an H-Bot's movement can be found [here](https://www.icvr.ethz.ch/ConfiguratorJM/publications/MODELING_A_132687166151936/3314_mod.pdf).

-The crisscrossing of the drive belt is not necessary for the H-bot design, though it greatly stabilizes the wobbliness of the x-axis.
+The crisscrossing of the drive belt is not necessary for the H-Bot design, though it greatly stabilizes the wobbliness of the x-axis.

 # Hardware